sabershahhoseini/socks5-v2ray-bridge/README.md

 ### On **Upstream** server:
 **You'll need a Domain pointing to your upstream server**

-You need to deploy a v2ray server.
-Go to this [link](https://www.oilandfish.com/posts/v2ray.html#1-3) and deploy a v2ray server.
+To deploy a v2ray upstream server., go to this [link](https://www.oilandfish.com/posts/v2ray.html#1-3) and deploy a v2ray server.

 ### On **Bridge** server: